lenvanessen/craft-multi-translator/README.md

 This plugin requires Craft CMS 4.4.0 or later, and PHP 8.0.2 or later.

-You need an account at [Deepl](https://www.deepl.com/nl/pro-api) to get an API Key

 ## Installation

 You can install this plugin from the Plugin Store or with Composer.